This Is Why Your Skin & Mental Health Are So Connected

 Skin disorders like chronic hair-pulling (trichotillomania), self-inflicted damage to the skin (dermatitis artefacta), and a belief that the body is infested with organisms (delusions of parasitosis) are symptoms of an underlying psychiatric disorder.
 Management of these conditions requires a multidisciplinary approach including dermatologic and psychiatric care.

 While not everyone will react the same way to having a skin problem, nor respond emotionally through their skin, data suggests that in some people, creating a treatment plan that addresses medical management of skin physiology as well as mental health, will optimize the outcome.

 When feelings of anxiety and depression are taking over, here are some mind-body strategies to consider:

-Various studies highlight that focused breathing, mindfulness meditation, and relaxation techniques have been used successfully in a variety of skin conditions including acne, alopecia areata, atopic dermatitis, and psoriasis.
+Various studies highlight that focused breathing, mindfulness meditation, and relaxation techniques have been used successfully in a variety of skin conditions3 including acne, alopecia areata, atopic dermatitis, and psoriasis.